southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 ### VIVOSUN 2-in-1 Mylar Reflective Grow Tent for Indoor Hydroponic Growing System

 Here we have the Vivosun 2 in 1 that comes with a 2-tier small tent and one large tent area.
-In simple terms it is a tent that has another tent inside it.
+In simple terms, it is a tent that has another tent inside it.
 It comes in a very compact size.

 It cuts out the need for buying another vegetative or propagation tent for your plant.
 This is because it is a great tent for Individual room for propagation, vegetation and flowering stages that can keep your plant perpetual harvesting.

-It has a very thick canvas that is both tear proof and makes sure that no to very little light is able to escape.
-It has very strong poles that support it so you dont have to worry about it falling down or being unstable.
+It has a very thick canvas that is both tear-proof and makes sure that no to very little light is able to escape.
+It has very strong poles that support it so you don't have to worry about it falling down or being unstable.

 #### Pros